-Nestled in the narrow lanes of Jaipur, Samode Haveli is a beautifully restored 19th century haveli (mansion) and now a popular hotel.
+Nestled in the narrow lanes of Jaipur, Samode Haveli is a beautifully restored 19th-century haveli (mansion) and now a popular boutique hotel.
 Their splendid restaurant is decorated with colourful frescoes and sparkling mirrored mosaics.
 The menu is passionate about traditional local recipes but also offers international flavours.
 We recommend the thali – a platter of lots of small dishes (a bit like Indian tapas!), it’s a great way to sample many different tastes of Rajasthan.

 Peacock Rooftop Restaurant, Jaipur

-Raj Mahal at the Oberoi Rajvilas, Jaipur
+Raj Mahal at The Oberoi Rajvilas, Jaipur